John Lumsden (footballer)

 John David Lumsden (15 December 1960 – 22 April 2016) was a Scottish footballer who played in the English Football League for Stoke City.

 Career

-Lumsden was born in Edinburgh and played for East Fife before joining English side Stoke City in 1979.
+Lumsden was born in Edinburgh and played for East Fife before joining the English side Stoke City in 1979.
 He made just six appearances for the "Potters" in three seasons and after a failed trial with Doncaster Rovers he entered non league football with Leytonstone & Ilford.